Carrot Puree Recipe for Baby

 - great for baby’s first bite

 - tastes yummy — your baby will love it

 - Carrots: This star ingredient is easy to find and usually very inexpensive.
-I recommend going for the organic version as the cost per ounce is only pennies more than the conventional version.
+If your budget allows, I recommend going for the organic version as the cost per ounce is only pennies more than the conventional version.
+You can also use frozen carrots, you will just need to add in a few minutes to the cooking time.

 - Nutmeg: We are going to add a pinch of nutmeg to this puree to tone down some of the carrot’s natural sweetness with earthy spice.
 You can always skip the nutmeg if you prefer.

 Tips on Peeling Carrots: It’s totally up to you if you peel the carrots or not.
 Since we are pureeing the cooked carrots until smooth, there will not be any difference in the taste or texture.
 However, there will be a little more fiber in the baby food, so if it’s your baby’s first time eating carrot puree, you may peel the carrots just so you don’t overload your baby’s tummy with too much fiber.

 - They contain a ton of beta-carotene, the precursor to vitamin A, which is necessary for protecting eye health and immune function.

 - High source of antioxidants to help strengthen immunity